richpauloo/beautiful-jekyll/research.md

 ---
 layout: page
 title: Research
-subtitle: a gallery of intellectual art projects
+subtitle:
 show-avatar: false
 ---

-I'm a physical scientist at heart, and a computational hydrogeogeologist by practice.
-My comfort zone is a blend of quantitative analysis, end-to-end data science, and the visualization and communication of large and complex datasets, often with spatial and temporal components.
-I use a variety of techniques, from finite element and finite difference numerical models to simulate 3D physical hydrologic systems of groundwater flow and contaminant transport in aquifers, to spatially-explicit machine learning and geostastical models that predict well vulnerability to drought.

-My research at UC Davis primarily investigates groundwater quantity and quality.
+I investigate groundwater quantity and quality.
 Global groundwater reserves are the largest store of freshwater resources not locked in frozen ice caps, glaciers, and continental ice sheets.[^fn1] Around the world, groundwater storage is in critical decline [^fn2] [^fn3], and groundwater quality faces equal if not more severe threats [^fn4] [^fn5] [^fn6].

 The motivation of my present research is to ensure that future generations have access to clean and abundant groundwater resources.